DC-analysis/dclab/docs/sec_av_emodulus/index.rst

     The temperature dependency was measured using a falling ball viscometer where the change in shear rate could not be controlled.
     For the `buyukurganci-2022` model, the temperature dependency was measured as a function of shear rate.
+Take a look at the :ref:`example script that compares these models <example_viscosity_models>` to gain more insight.

 .. warning::